alphagov/govuk-design-system/src/styles/layout/index.md

 Within `govuk-width-container` you should add the `govuk-main-wrapper` class to your `<main>` element.
 This adds responsive padding to the top and bottom of the page and will be the container for your main content.

-If you’re not using the [Breadcrumbs component](/components/breadcrumbs/), [Back link component](/components/back-link/) or [Phase banner component](/components/phase-banner/) in your design, add the correct amount of vertical padding above the content by adding one of the following to your `<main>` element:
+If you’re not using the [Breadcrumbs component](/components/breadcrumbs/) or [Back link component](/components/back-link/) in your design, add the correct amount of vertical padding above the content by adding one of the following to your `<main>` element:

 - the `govuk-main-wrapper--auto-spacing` class
 - the `govuk-main-wrapper--l` class - if `govuk-main-wrapper--auto-spacing` does not work for your service